brettwooldridge/HikariCP/README.md

 ##### MixedBench #####
 This is the so called "Mixed" benchmark, and it executes a representative array of JDBC operations in a realistic mix.
 We think *median* is the number to pay attention to, rather than average (which can get skewed).  *Median* meaning 50% of the iterations were slower, %50 were faster.
-200 threads we started, and the underlying connection pool contained 100 connections.
+200 threads were started, and the underlying connection pool contained 100 connections.

 | Pool     |  Med (ms) |  Avg (ms) |  Max (ms) |